 Dropped objects are an important point of concern in Hazard Hunting.
-This is because in our industry, ‘drops’ regularly lead to incidents, both onshore and offshore.
+This is because in many industries, ‘drops’ regularly lead to incidents.
 However, dropped objects can also create hazardous situations at the office and in the home.
 After all, even a small falling object, such as a screwdriver, can cause a serious or even fatal injury.
 So it is not without good reason that drops form an important area of focus in every living and working environment.

 This is clear from the following practical examples: